What you need to know about hysterectomy

 What is a hysterectomy?

 A hysterectomy is a surgery to remove the uterus and cervix.
-During the surgery, the entire uterus is removed.
-Afterwards, the patient will no longer have a menstrual period and cannot become pregnant.
+During the surgery, the entire uterus — including the cervix — is removed.
+Afterward, the patient will no longer have a menstrual period and cannot become pregnant.

-Why do I have to have a hysterectomy?
+Why should I have or consider having a hysterectomy?

 - Heavy or unusual vaginal bleeding